KristofferC/Crayons.jl/README.md

      )
 ```

-**Note:** In order for the color sequences to be printed, the Julia REPL needs to have colors activated, either by Julia automatically detecting terminal support or by starting Julia with the `--color=yes` argument.
+**Note:** In order for the color sequences to be printed, the Julia REPL needs to have colors activated,
+either by Julia automatically detecting terminal support or by starting Julia with the `--color=yes` argument.
-Alternatively, if the `ENV` variable `FORCE_COLOR` exist, color sequences are printed no matter what.
+Alternatively, if the `ENV` variable `FORCE_COLOR` exist, or `Crayons.force_color(::Bool)` has been enabled,
+color sequences are printed no matter what.
+Also, since relatively few terminals support full 24-bit colors,
+it is possible to activate 256 color mode which converts the 24-bit crayon to a 256 color crayon when printed.
+This is done by either defining the variable `FORCE_256_COLORS` or by calling `Crayons.force_256_colors(::Bool)`.

 ## Merging `Crayon`s